It refers to the time of day in which a fish is active. Fishes can be day active or night active, and this influences their behaviour.

 It measures how much oxygen is found in the water.
 The presence of oxygen in the water is a positive indicator of quality, while its absence could be a sign of pollution.
 Sources of dissolved oxygen can be atmosphere, aeration and photosynthesis from algae and aquatic plants.

-Region that includes all the minor, superficial watercourses that funnel and pour in the main river that acts as a collector of the water of its tributaries.
+Region or catchment area that includes all the minor, superficial watercourses that funnel and pour in the main river.
+The drainage basin acts as a collector of the precipitations which flow to a single or more streams, including the water of the main watercourse and its tributaries.

 Water hardness is caused by the presence of calcium and magnesium ions and it indicates the capacity to precipitate soaps, that deposits on the bottom of the solution.
 Water is, thus, categorized in hard, medium, or soft water.
 Groundwater tends to be harder, while surface water is generally softer.